Have you noticed blonde espresso popping up on more menus lately and wondered how it's different from the regular kind? You're not alone.

 Related coffee comparison articles

-Are you wondering how the blonde and regular espresso compare to other coffees?
+Are you wondering how blonde and regular espresso stack up against other coffees?

 And to compare more coffees, visit the coffee comparison hub!